mrismanaziz/Reforestation/README.md

-## Why did the octopus beat the shark in a fight?
-Because it was well armed.
+## How did the hipster burn the roof of his mouth?
+He ate the pizza before it was cool.